-XTRM is an service provider for single sign-on.
+XTRM is a service provider for single sign-on.
 An identity provider such as OKTA is required as an identity provider (IdP).

-To use XTRM SSO please login to your company account and goto 'Settings' - then click on the 'SSO' Option.
-You will see this screen to start configuration.
+To use XTRM SSO, please log in to your company account and go to "Integrations" on the left-hand menu and then click on the "SSO" option.
+You will see this screen to start the configuration.

-Using our single sign-on integration you can avoid having your users have to sign-on multiple times to view reward transactions and payout information.
-Single sign-on can be from a variety of SAML products such as Salesforce, Oracle, or your own home built system.
+Using our single sign-on integration, you can avoid users signing in multiple times to view reward transactions and payout information.
+Single sign-on can be from various SAML products such as Salesforce, Oracle, or your home built-in system.

-Single signon to XTRM will generate one time passwords to the users for security reasons the first time they access XTRM via a 3rd party portal or custom website.
-Once authenticated that device IP and browser type is stored with the users profile.
+Single sign-on to XTRM will generate one-time passwords for the users for security reasons the first time they access XTRM via a 3rd party portal or custom website.
+Once authenticated, that device's IP and browser type are stored with the user's profile.

 - XTRM Single Sign-On